pcheng17/blog.petercheng.me/src/content/blog/cross-product-as-a-matrix-vector-product.md

 ---
-title: Cross product as a matrix multiplication
+title: Cross product as a matrix-vector product
 date: 2023-10-17
 description: The cross product of two vectors can be expressed as a product of a skew-symmetric matrix and a vector.
 keywords: